 - Poorly maintained – RPE needs to be kept in good condition and properly maintained and stored

 - Poorly explained – the employee lacks sufficient training and information on the correct use of the RPE provided

-- Ill fitting – loose fitting or poorly maintained masks with gaps around the edges allows dangerous particles to be inhaled.
+- Ill-fitting – loose fitting or poorly maintained masks with gaps around the edges allows dangerous dust to be inhaled.

 The Construction Dust Partnership (an industry collaboration that helps help construction industry contractors, employers, operatives and others manage the risk of exposure to dusts and raise awareness) says, ‘any gaps around the RPE’s edges allow the contaminant-laden air to pass straight to the nose/mouth and be inhaled into the lungs.’